 I grew up in Allen County, Ohio, and Franklin County, Maine.
 Since 1977 my wife and I have made our home in Penobscot County, Maine, north of the 45th parallel.
 Our children and grandchildren are not far away.

 My fascination with languages and linguistics began as early as third grade, when I won an award for a book report.
 Spanish was a mandatory subject when I was in fifth and sixth grades.
 I submitted to two years of Latin in ninth and tenth, and two years of French in eleventh and twelfth grades.
-Then I took a Russian basic course as a college freshman (at a conservatory of music, where I was preparing for a career as a concert pianist until I nearly severed my right-hand index finger in an accident).
+Then I took a Russian basic course as a college freshman (at a conservatory of music, where I was preparing for a career as a concert pianist until, in an accident, I nearly severed the index finger on my right hand at the base knuckle).

-When I volunteered for the Army during the Vietnam police action/conflict/disagreement instead of returning to college, I took the Army Language Aptitude Test and aced it.
-No one aces that test, I was told, and I was required to take it again, this time with a monitor in the room.
+When I volunteered for the Army during the Vietnam police action/ conflict/ disagreement instead of returning to college, I took the Defense Language Aptitude Test and aced it.
+No one aces that test, I was told, and I was required to take it again, this time with an observer in the room.
 I came one answer short of acing it again.
 This earned me a year of Russian immersion at the Defense Language Institute in Monterey, California, and an Army Security Agency assignment as a cryptanalyst in Europe.

 With a later degree in wildlife management, I went on to salaried careers in the paper industry and health care administration, and now I enjoy limited self-employment as a Registered Maine Guide in fishing, hunting, and recreation.